Steflb20/wmc_jwt_app/README.md

 REFRESH_TOKEN_SECRET=
 ```

-Both of them should be at 512 bits of size in the best case!
+Both of them should be around 512 bits of size in the best case!

 Now you can run the app using: